Heroes of the 357th

 Heroes of the 357th is a 1991 video game developed by Canadian studio Midnight Software and published by Electronic Arts for DOS.

 Gameplay

-Heroes of the 357th is a World War II flight simulator.
+Heroes of the 357th is a World War II combat flight simulator.
 The game is based on the actual missions flown by the 357th squadron (the Yoxford Boys) and their P-51 Mustangs.
 The action takes place in skies over France and Germany.

 Reception

 In 1996, Computer Gaming World declared Heroes of the 357th the 30th-worst computer game ever released.